brandongregory/dndhelp/src/5e-build-guides/adding-utility-to-any-character.md

 ---

-Utility is basically things you can do both in and out of battle to solve problems.
-Some classes, like the Artificer and Wizard, provide amazing utility and can prepare your party to handle any type of problem.
+In DnD, utility includes things you can do in and out of battle to solve problems.
+Some classes, like the Artificer and Wizard, provide amazing utility and can prepare your party to handle any problem.
 Even without a dedicated utility character, though, having some additional options available for problem-solving can help out any party.

-This is especially important for martial characters, who may feel outpaced by casters outside of combat.
+Utility is especially important for martial characters, who may feel outpaced by casters outside of combat.
 It’s easy to optimize a character for combat, forgetting that combat is just part of the average DnD game—in fact, some sessions may not have combat at all.
 So having useful things to do outside of combat can make things much more fun for those times you’re not trying to kill something.

 Here are some mundane items, magic items, and feats to add utility to any character.